tsandmann/ct-sim/README.md

 Feel free to fork from this repository, add your own extensions or improvements and create a pull request to get them integrated.

 ## Notes
- - For a Java 7 based setup use the branch *java7*.
-Unfortunately the latest (unofficial) Java3D jars needed for recent Linux distributions aren't compatible with Java 7 and the official ones (1.6.2) don't work with recent mesa drivers.
  - ct-Sim does not work on recent linux distributions like Fedora, RHEL 8 / CentOS 8 or Arch Linux.
 OpenJDK versions newer than Java 8 (1.8.x) also have problems on Linux and macOS.
 It's highly recommended to use ct-Sim with Java 8.
+ - For a Java 7 based setup use the branch *java7*.
+Unfortunately the latest (unofficial) Java3D jars needed for recent Linux distributions aren't compatible with Java 7 and the official ones (1.6.2) don't work with recent mesa drivers.
+ - To enable additional warnings move file `.settings/org.eclipse.jdt.core.prefs_warnings` to `.settings/org.eclipse.jdt.core.prefs`.

 ## Continuous integration tests
 | Branch              | Build status  |